CCA-Public/diskimageprocessor/README.md

 Each toolset has its limitations.
 Tsk_recover and fiwalk are better able to handle some ISO9660 disks which may have difficulty mounting in BitCurator.
 Conversely, tsk_recover does not maintain file system dates, while the mount-and-copy routine will maintain last modified dates.

+For disks with an HFS file system, files are exported from the disk image using CLI version of HFSExplorer.
+For UDF disks, files are copied from the mounted disk image.
+For both HFS and UDF disks, the `walk_to_dfxml.py` script from DFXML Python bindings is used to generate DFXML.

-Regardless of the toolset chosen, when complete, a "description.csv" spreadsheet is created, containing some pre-populated archival description:
+When complete, a "description.csv" spreadsheet is created containing some pre-populated archival description:
 * Date statement
 * Date begin
 * Date end